Roznowski, LEED AP

 Michigan State University, B.S., Civil Engineering

 John is currently responsible for oversight of major special projects and strategic initiatives of Christman.
 He joined Christman in 1987, holding a variety of field positions of increasing responsibility including project engineer, superintendent, project manager, and estimator.
 He became a full-time estimator and pre-construction planner in 1993 and was promoted to chief estimator in 1994 and vice president in 1999.
+He was appointed to Christman's board of directors in 2013.
 Under John's leadership, Christman's pre-construction team expanded to dramatically enhance service levels for clients, with a focus on value management and informed decision making.
 John was promoted to the position of senior vice president in 2008.

 Paul C. Jacob, AIA,